Nifrec/snakes_spn/spn_case_study/modelling_decisions.md

 of attractors determines the rate of neutrophil recruitment.
 The exact types of attractors, with their different doses and strengths, is not modelled: there is simply one place for '*attractors*'.

+## PetriNet v5

+Version 4 included the ideas above, but made the decay of Gba2 depend also on the concentration of Gba2, and the inhibition of the Neutrophil attractors depend on their concentration.
+However the inhibition of active Gr on both these places seems (mostly) indirect by decreasing the production.
+As a consequence, one would *not* expect a high concentration of Gba2/attractors to increase the rate of inhibition!
+So in version 5, the rates of both inhibition transitions only depend on the concentration of active Gr.